 What is permanent (whole life) insurance?

 Whole life insurance provides financial protection over your entire lifetime.
 This is different from a term life insurance policy, which provides protection for a specified period of time.
 Also, known as ordinary life or straight life, whole life insurance is in the cash value category of life insurance.
-Universal life, variable life, and endowment policies are also in this category.
+Universal life and endowment policies are also in this category.